wlodarcd-capgemini/awstraining-backend/README.md

 In case of errors, please correct them, delete from setup_new_region.sh lines that has already been executed and run the script again.

-# Destroying AWS infrastructure (locally)
+## Destroying AWS infrastructure
 Stop all running tasks.

-Delete images from AWS ECR and delete secrets from AWS Secret Manager.

-Empty TFSTATE bucket in S3.

-Run a script to destroy a new AWS environment (in ```/aws-infrastructure/terraform``` directory):
+Run a script to destroy an AWS environment (in ```/aws-infrastructure/terraform``` directory):
 ```
 ./setup_new_region.sh w2.sh backend-test eu-central-1 destroy -auto-approve
 ```

 Terraform should automatically approve all changes and delete all existing resources one-by-one.
-In case of errors, please correct them, delete from setup_new_region.sh lines that has already been executed and run the script again.
+In case of errors, please correct them, and run the script again.

 Check IAM, Cloudwatch Logs, S3 buckets if everything was deleted.